Gabriele250901/React-Ex/README.md

 Exercise11
 Modify the Age component so that the "Your age is " message is rendered only if the age prop is greater than 18.
 Otherwise render the "You are very young!" message.

+Exercise12
+Create a Counter class component with an internal state containing a count property, initialized to 0.
+The Counter component should render the count property within an h1 tag, and the count property should be incremented by 1 every second;